Header top Image

 Your bodies comprise chemicals called hormones.
 These chemicals help the body relay messages for various processes and systems, including the menstrual cycle.

 A hormonal imbalance occurs if you have too much or too little of one or more hormones.
-An imbalance between estrogen and progesterone leads to bad periods characterised by symptoms like anxiety, mood changes, tender breasts, gastrointestinal symptoms, period cramps, headaches, and fatigue.
+An imbalance between estrogen and progesterone leads to bad periods characterized by symptoms like anxiety, mood changes, tender breasts, gastrointestinal symptoms, period cramps, headaches, and fatigue.
 Low progesterone levels and high estrogen levels cause severe periods.
 Estrogen is a proliferative hormone responsible for the growth and thickening of the uterus lining.

 The lining of the uterus is thicker, with higher estrogen levels.
 These rising hormonal levels also increase blood flow.
 Conversely, progesterone is a more soothing hormone.
 It has antiproliferative properties and is responsible for keeping the growth and thickening of the lining of the uterus in check.